Pruning Pepper Plants – How Prune Pepper Plants Right

 Read More: Should I Pinch Off Pepper Flowers?

 If you started your plants early enough and have plenty of sunshine and growing time ahead, then we do recommend pruning early flower buds.
-We generally recommend to remove flowers until the plants have been established outdoors in their final growing location for 2-3 weeks.
+I recommend you remove flowers until the plants have been established outdoors in their final growing location for 2-3 weeks.

-Pruning flowers will postpone pepper pod production (say that 3 times fast!) and encourage more foliage and branching.
-The goal is to grow your plants large and strong before letting them set fruit.
+Pruning flowers will postpone pepper production and encourage more foliage and branching.
+The goal is to grow your plants large and strong before allowing them to set fruit.

-If you got a late start for your plants, or have a shorter growing period, you may want to allow your pepper plant to flower naturally.
-Flowers are ultimately what become your peppers.
+If you got a late start for your plants, or have a shorter growing season, you may want to allow your pepper plant to flower naturally.
+Flowers are ultimately what turn into your peppers.
 If you pick pepper flowers too late in the season, you may end up with fewer peppers overall.

 Do All Pepper Plants Need To Be Pruned?

 Pruning peppers is not required!
 All pepper plants will produce a healthy harvest without any pruning whatsoever.
-In fact we no longer top our plants, and just bottom prune leaves and pick early flowers.
+This is why we no longer top our plants.
+Instead, we just bottom prune leaves and pick early flowers.

 Feel free to experiment with pruning your plants and let us know the results below.
 Some varieties may benefit more than others, so it may be worth testing for yourself.